motin/federated-learning-v2-study-addon/docs/TESTPLAN.md

 * Install the add-on as per above, not using the control branch
 * Verify that the study runs
 * Interact with the awesome bar (start: focus the element. stop: select suggestion / unfocus / press escape / press enter etc)
-* Verify that sent telemetry is correct
+* Verify that sent shield telemetry is correct
+* Verify that `frecency-update` telemetry is sent in all branches except `control` and those ending with `-not-submitting`

 **Sending of the updated model and interaction metadata on history/bookmark related search suggestion selected**